codersub10/Udder/README.md

+# Udder
-# UdderThis is an app that gives you on demand fresh milk.
+This is an app that gives you on demand fresh milk.